nicolasSchirmer/nicolasSchirmer/README.md

 My name is Nicolas and I'm a Brazilian ~~developer~~.... ~~security engineer~~... ~~pentester~~... ~~architect~~.... ~~reverse engineer~~... **problem solver** with more than 17 years of experience with IT in general.

-> I've started making money with computer/network repairs when I was 8yo and started coding since I was 10yo, lern by my self without any support for it and created at that time a Windows XP Malware with Basic to mess up remotely the sys32 structure.
-Since that age I've never stoped learning computer coding and attack vectors.
+> I've started making money with computer/network repairs when I was 8yo and started coding since I was 10yo.
+At the time, I've created a Windows XP Malware with Basic to mess up remotely the sys32 structure.
+Since then I've never stoped learning about computers and the life arround me.

+> Fun fact: I've applied to Theoretical Physics and end up making Computer Egineering 😬 (Long story).

 ---